Businesses of all sizes are beginning to see the potential in implementing a chatbot as a means of engaging with customers and increasing sales.

-- Features and functionality: The platform should offer the features and functionality you need to create a chatbot that meets your specific goals and requirements.
+- Features and functionality: The platform should offer the features and functionality you need to create an AI chatbot that meets your specific goals and requirements.

 - Pricing: The platform should be affordable and offer a pricing structure that fits your budget.

 Some of the most popular chatbot deployment platforms include Chatfuel, Botkit, and Motion.AI.
 Each platform has its own unique strengths and weaknesses, so it's important to choose the one that's right for your particular project.

 Building a chatbot starts with understanding your audience and what they want to achieve.
 Once you know this, you can start designing a chatbot conversation flow.
 The conversation flow is the sequence of messages that your chatbot will send in response to user input.
 When designing your chatbot's conversation flow, it's important to keep in mind the following.
 Your chatbot should be able to understand the user's input.
 This means that you'll need to design your chatbot with an NLP system.
 Also, your chatbot should be able to respond to the user in a way that is appropriate and helpful.
 This means considering the tone, style, and wording of your chatbot's responses.
 Your chatbot should be able to handle user requests that are outside of its scope.
 This means having a plan for how your chatbot will handle unexpected input, such as a user asking for a product that your chatbot doesn't sell.